melteng/jekyll-now/_posts/2018-1-23-work-plan.md

 - Decreasing cost and barrier to entry of immersion (or escapism): through screens/headphones (mobile devices/mp3 players), the Internet (social media, virtual worlds like SecondLife), video games, festivals (e.g. Burning Man), backpacker tourism (e.g. Kathmandu, San Pedro, Bali), guilty pleasure vacations (Vegas, Times Square, Phuket), drugs, mixed reality technologies.
 - A need to reimagine and redesign existing civic infrastructure, rooted in exclusion, in the face of increasingly complex demographics in society.

-##### Broad weekly themes

-1. Civic imagination: what is it? / Social psychology: how do we reflect on/construct ourselves and ourselves in relation to others?
-2. Temporary immersion through vacations (paying to immerse): festivals, tourism
-3. Temporary immersion through performance: total theater, philosophy of theater
-4. Portable immersion: drugs, AR/VR
-5. Temporary immersion through constructed worlds: Disney, Vegas, SecondLife
-6. Experiment, test

 ### 2. Goals and Objectives
 #### 2.1 what you hope to achieve
-To study historical and contemporary immersive environments in approaching civic media projects, learn the technologies involved in AR development, create an immersive piece using AR.
+To study historical and contemporary immersive environments in approaching civic media projects, learn the technologies involved in VR/AR development, create an immersive piece using VR.

 #### 2.2 objectives
 1. Study historical and contemporary immersive environments and cultures